In Thailand, Senior Palace Officials Fired After Ouster Of Royal Consort

 Thailand's king has ordered the firing of six senior officials for "extremely evil" conduct and "disloyalty" just days after similarly stark language was used to officially banish the monarch's royal consort.

-It wasn't immediately clear if the dismissals by King Maha Vajiralongkorn — whose coronation took place earlier this year — were related, but they suggested palace infighting.
+It wasn't immediately clear whether the dismissals by King Maha Vajiralongkorn — whose coronation took place earlier this year — were related, but they suggested palace infighting.

 The announcement of the six officials' dismissal was published Wednesday in the Royal Gazette without elaboration, keeping with the secretive nature of the palace in a country where anyone criticizing the monarchy is subject to a harsh prison sentence.

 It said Police Lt.
-Gen. Sakolket Chantra, of the Royal Household Bureau, had been fired along with five others attached to the Royal Guards, the king's personal bodyguard.
+Gen. Sakolket Chantra of the Royal Household Bureau had been fired along with five others attached to the Royal Guards, the king's personal bodyguard.
 Three high-profile women were ousted — Maj.
 Gen. Tharinee Rodson, Thidarat Thamraksa and Maj.
 Gen. Warinporn Kanisornsophon — and two junior officers, Lt.
 Peera Mongkolchairerk and Lt.
 Chayanan Pangsang.

 "They have severely breached disciplinary conduct for their evil actions by exploiting their official positions for their own or other people's gain," a translation of the Royal Gazette read.